jpjh/PQBR_PLASMIDS/docs/1_Assembly.md

 gzip ./originals/pQBR55.fasta
 ```

+Annotate with Bakta version 1.8.2.
+Database is version 5.0 full.

-Annotate with Bakta.
-Use metagenome mode to ensure that the same CDS
+Use metagenome mode to ensure that the same CDS prediction model is used
-prediction model is used across all of the plasmids, to aid
+across all of the plasmids, to aid identification of homologues on
-identification of homologues on related sequences.
+related sequences.

 ``` bash
 find ./complete -name "pQBR*.fasta" -exec gzip {} \;